Tax Guides

 Does rental income qualify for QBI?

-Rental income may qualify if the rental activity rises to the level of a trade or business.
-The IRS provides a safe harbor: if you spend 250+ hours per year on rental activities and maintain separate books and records, rental income generally qualifies.
-Tracking rental property expenses properly is essential for this determination.
+Rental income may qualify if the rental activity constitutes a trade or business.
+A safe harbor exists: 250+ annual hours on rental activities with separate books and records generally qualifies rental income.

 What's the difference between the 20% and 23% rate?